-In September 1965, all public schools in Fairfax County racially integrated, marking the beginnings of the ethnically and culturally diverse Groveton school community we cherish today.
+All public schools in Fairfax County racially integrated at the end of the 1965-66 school year, marking the beginnings of the ethnically and culturally diverse Groveton school community we cherish today.
 Also in the 1960s, FCPS offered its first kindergarten classes.
 A kindergarten program was piloted in several schools in 1967, and in 1968 Groveton opened its doors to the five-year-olds of the community.

 A New Building

 By the late 1960s, Groveton Elementary School was beginning to show its age.
 The size of the school lot prohibited expansion of the building, and FCPS administrators felt the school was completely outdated and was no longer adequate to support the needs of the community.
 A report to the School Board in January 1971 indicated that 444 children were enrolled at Groveton Elementary School.
 360 of these children were housed in the brick building, and the others were housed in a trailer and in the old two-room Groveton School.
 The report also indicated that the architectural plans for a new 990-pupil capacity Groveton Elementary School were complete.